-Elmhirst’s Resort is open year-round, offering cottage rentals along the shore of Rice Lake in the Kawarthas with two onsite restaurants, the casual atmosphere The Blue Yonder, and fine dining Hearthside Restaurant.
+Elmhirst’s Resort is open year-round, offering cottage rentals along the shore of Rice Lake in the Kawarthas with two onsite restaurants, the casual atmosphere of The Blue Yonder, and fine dining at Hearthside Restaurant.

 The Couch Potato Package